Zy0d0x0/HS2-Reversing/README.md

  A really good video on doing exactly this can be found [here](https://www.youtube.com/watch?v=q4CxE5P6RUE)

-When everything has completed it will then be possible to search the binary using the global search function, using the same names we found when using the strings application:
+After everything has completed it will then be possible to search the binary using the global search function, using the same names we found when using the strings application:

 ![alt text](https://github.com/Zy0d0x0/HS2-Reversing/blob/main/Search.JPG)

-When the search begins a new window will popup and start populating results.
+As soon as the search begins a new window will popup and start populating results.
 If we click on the first result, when everything has finished, we will notice the instruction pointers shown in the screeshot below: